axone-protocol/docs/docs/whitepaper/data-spaces.md

 **Business models**

-- Retribution of the contributors according to the template XXX : Open data are not retributed and other datasets are retributed in function of the service consumption.
+- Retribution of the contributors according to the template XXX: Open data are not retributed and other datasets are retributed in function of the service consumption.
 - Retribution of the contributor according to the template “Data Marketplace”: each provider evaluates the price of its data or services.

 Governance mechanisms allow to adapt these rules (See next section).